spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 | MC03 | 2 | Secondary |
 | MC04 | 1 | Secondary |

 If an order item fulfills the conditions of all the commissions in the prior example, commissions `MC01` and `MC04` are applied.
 First, the system selects commission `MC01` as the commission in the primary group with the highest priority.
-Then, the system select commission `MC04` as the commission in the secondary group with the highest priority.
+Then, the system selects commission `MC04` as the commission in the secondary group with the highest priority.

-Make sure to set different priorities for overlapping commissions to ensure transparency of the commission.

-## Applying different commissions to orders placed in NET and GROSS mode

-Add a condition Price-mode = Gross or Net to the Order Condition (represented by order_condition in the CSV file).
-This can be useful if you decide to have different rules depending on the Price Mode selected by the customer.
-This will require you to change how the commission is applied to use Apply commission on the sum item total price to pay after discounts with additions.
-(Represented by sumPriceToPayAggregation in GLUE API).
-Such customizations are easy, and we already factored that into our application design.
-To do that, follow the integration guide, on average, changing this logic requires 2h of developer's time: (spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/tutorials-and-howtos/create-merchant-commission-calculator-type-plugin.md)

-You might want to set up different commission rules based on this since it affects commission totals.

-For example, if customer uses Net mode, you might want to apply 10% commission, while if customer uses Gross mode commission applied will be 12%.

-Complex conditions
+## Complex conditions

 Conditions can be combined using AND/OR operator.
 For example: